ajinderbains/US_Accident/README.md

 I am repsonsible for assisting Ajinder with cleaning the data and setting up the database for machine learning.

 I have created a Postgres DB, but the files are too large for me to push to the Git repository.
 Will likely need to sample down the data in order to make the data more usable.

+##Responsiblities 2

+I have further cleaned data to create groupes for start date and start month of accidents.
+Have also binned them into 6 hour time increments and seasonsal groups.